raspberrypilearning/guess-the-flag/en/step_4.md

 --- /hints ---

+--- task ---
-+ Test your code by clicking the green flag and checking that the `Chosen flags` list is filled with six countries each time.
+Test your code by clicking the green flag and checking that the `Chosen flags` list is filled with six countries each time.
+--- /task ---

 You might notice that sometimes the same country gets chosen more than once in the list.